yiq/raytracer/README.md

 ======

 This project contains the code for the homework assignment 4 of the CS333 Computer Graphics class.
-The the rest of the document, the structure of the project will be described
+In the rest of the document, the structure of the project will be described

 **NOTICE: An HTML version of this document can be viewed on github at the